-Former Massachusetts Gov. Jane Swift speaks at the New Hampshire Institute of Politics at St. Anselm College on Monday night.
-(JULIE HANSON/Union Leader Correspondent)
+GOFFSTOWN — Former Massachusetts Governor Jane Swift encouraged young women to enter the political arena and stressed the importance of integrating work and life while speaking at the New Hampshire Institute of Politics at St. Anselm College Monday night.

 “This series of life-changing events was not without controversy,” Swift said.

 The ensuing debate over the role of working mothers overshadowed the real issues, Swift said, such as the fact that an overwhelming percentage of women have to work as a matter of financial necessity.

 When Cellucci resigned in 2001 and Swift assumed the corner office she was pregnant with twins.
 The continued focus on her role of working mother distracted from the more important issues she was working on, such as education and foster care reform, she said.

 Integrating life and work has been easier to achieve outside of the public eye, Swift said.

 “In all of the roles I have in the private sector I have the opportunity to reach personal and professional goals, work in issues I’m passionate about, and be an involved and active mother,” Swift said.